 M-226 Site of third Chinese School

 There are some conflicting photos of the school.
-The picture below had been attributed to both the first and second Chinese schools in Fox Street, but it appears to be the third in alexander Street.
+The picture below had been attributed to both the first and second Chinese schools on Fox Street, but it appears to be the third on Alexander Street.
 The now photo clearly shows where this house stood.

 M-230-231 Old cinema c1950s

 A car park now takes up the whole N block.
 The postcard below from the 1980s shows that the block (and others around it) were empty even back then.

 N-203 & 204 Ebeneezer Congregational Church 1902 Cnr Wolhunter & Main Str